 Steve Wyrick

-photo of Steve WyrickWhen my wife and I first moved to Point Richmond, we kept hearing stories about this guy named Steve who had lived here since the early 1940s.
-People wouldn’t say much about him except that he was quite the character and that you just had to meet him.
-Well, I finally got the chance to sit and talk with him – I didn’t want to leave.
+When my wife and I first moved to Point Richmond, we kept hearing stories about this guy named Steve who had lived here since the early 1940s.
+People shared fun stories, but mainly kept saying he was quite the character and that I just had to meet him.
+Well, I finally got the chance to sit and talk with him and I didn’t want to leave.

 In his aged, Texas-rooted voice, Steve told me, “I always started with Early Girl tomatoes.
 I’d get them first.
 [I’d] always buy at least six of those.
 I’d plant in the same spot every year but I put in old 10-10 fertilizer, you know, and then you’d chew it down into the ground.
 That makes everything grow good!”